Please read the current swimwear requirements to enter all city-operated swimming pool areas, including Winston Waterworks, below.

 Pool patrons often ask, "Why do I have to wear proper swimwear?"
 Here are just a few reasons:

 - Street clothes can be dirty and will add dirt to the pools water.
+They can also transport airborne contaminants and fecal matter, which will contaminate the pool water.
+Cotton can also break down in the water and clog the filters.

 - Cotton and similar materials can absorb the chemicals in the water, causing the water to become less effective at maintaining the proper chemical balance or may cloud the water.